On this page

 Narrowing the Field

-Now that you have figured out which type of institution to attend, the next step is actually creating a list of schools to apply to.
-But before you send off your applications, make sure you answer the following questions.
+Once you figure out what type of institution to attend, your next step is creating a list of schools to apply to.
+Before you send off your applications, make sure you answer the following questions.
 Thinking through your answers will help you make the most of your education.

 - Is the institution accredited by the appropriate regionally accrediting body?